marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 1) Return a `Mono<String>` of leaf colors.
 2) Return a `Flux<String>` of leaf colors.
-3) A third 'status' route is exposed later.

 We can then write the backing implementation: